redhat-openstack/website/source/uncategorized/keystone-integration-with-idm.html.md

     #driver = keystone.identity.backends.sql.Identity
     driver = keystone.identity.backends.ldap.Identity

-Then, configure the `ldap` section to use the Red Hat IdM LDAP database.
+If you wish to store assignements in the LDAP store, configure the `ldap` section to use the Red Hat IdM LDAP database.

     [ldap]
     url = ldap://ipa01.example.com